awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 ```

 **To control the use of modify\-instance\-metadata\-options**
 To control which IAM users can modify the instance metadata options on an existing instance, you can specify a policy that prevents all users other than users with a specified role to use the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API\.
-For the example IAM policy, see [Working with Instance Metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.
+For the example IAM policy, see [Working with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.